 Clipping Paths are typically drawn slightly inset to avoid Halos.

 While Clipping Magic actively re-estimates the edge colors and therefore usually doesn't require using an Offset, you can still do so under the

 When cutting out an image, the cutting boundary is usually feathered, giving it a few pixels over which it transitions from fully opaque to fully transparent.

 This makes for a soft cutout that looks more natural.

 Most images are fully opaque.
 However, when cutting out the background, part of the image needs to be made transparent.
 This transparency is usually encoded using a so called Alpha Channel.

 This allows for nicely feathered images with soft transitions from fully opaque to fully transparent.

 JPEG doesn't support transparency, PNG has full transparency support, and GIF only supports binary transparency (a pixel is either fully opaque or fully transparent).

 To cut out a image is to remove the background from it.

-Please do give the service a spin, and let us know of any issues: firstname.lastname@example.org
+Please let us know of any feedback or issues: firstname.lastname@example.org

 Please help us fix this issue!